lockepatton/sonipy/paper/paper.md

 # Acknowledgements

-Special thanks to Dr. Chris Laws and Manastash Ridge Observatory for acquisition of some of our example observations, and to Dr. Christi Miller from the Department of Speech and Hearing Sciences at the University of Washington for her consultation on the topic of human pitch perception.
+Special thanks to Dr. Christi Miller from the Department of Speech and Hearing Sciences at the University of Washington for her consultation on the topic of human pitch perception, and to Dr. Chris Laws and Manastash Ridge Observatory for acquisition of some of our example observations.
+Grateful thanks to Prof. Allen Downey for permission to host his thinkDSP.py code in this repository for easier distribution [@Downey:2018].
 This work was supported by NSF grant AST 1714285 awarded to E.M.L.

 # References